Water Conservation Tips

 Tip: Use real-time leak detection linked to your mobile device.
 A variety of commercial products will not only generate alerts when usage deviates from your norm, but also help you understand how much water you use and when.

 Tip: Read your home's water meter before and after a two-hour period when no water is being used.
 If the meter does not read exactly the same, there is a leak.

 Tip: Put a little food coloring in your toilet tank.
 If, without flushing, the color begins to appear in the bowl within 30 minutes, you have a toilet leak that should be repaired promptly.

-Tip: Ask your landscaper about grasscycling and mulch mowing of leaves to help reduce water loss through evapotranspiration; this may also reduce the use of lawn fertilizers, as well as the overall cost of your landscaping service contract.
+Tip: Ask your landscaper about grasscycling and mulch mowing of leaves to help reduce water loss through evapotranspiration.
+This may also reduce the use of lawn fertilizers, as well as the overall cost of your landscaping service contract.

 Tip: Consider rainwater capture as a means to reduce consumption associated with outdoor watering.
 Rain barrels are one option, but larger capacity solutions are available.
-Countries like Australia are far ahead of the United States in deploying rainwater harvesting strategies, yet many American communities not only use excessive quantities of drinking water for non-drinking purposes, but also suffer adverse consequences associated with stormwater runoff that could be captured on-site and used productively, instead.

 Reduce In-Home Water Use

 Tip: Invest in EPA WaterSense labeled products, which perform as well as their counterparts, but with at least 20% less water use.
 Install low flow shower heads and aerator screens on faucets to reduce water consumption, and consider investing in an instant hot water heater, rather than relying on inefficient hot water tanks.